You have a Honda generator and need to change or add oil. What type of oil should you buy? Let’s dive in to all things Honda generator oil related:

 So, 10W-30 means the oil is moderately thin for average temperatures, which makes it the most commonly used.

-Generator engine oil use is defined in your Honda Generator’s manual or found on the Honda’s website.
+Honda generator oil use is defined in your user manual or found on Honda’s website.
 It is crucial to use the recommended oil type, as using the wrong oil for the season can cause damage to the engine by increasing the amount of friction.

 How much oil does a Honda generator take?